 Venue: Dinh Co Temple – Long Hai beach, Ba Ria-Vung Tau

-Dinh Co is a temple with a marvelous architecture from ancient time.
+Dinh Co is a temple with marvelous architecture from ancient times.
 Every year, the festival is held at this temple to reflect the tradition of the place.
 It has attracted thousands of tourists coming here to enjoy the beautiful scenery.

 Thang Tam Temple Festival

 Time: from the 17th to the 20th of February (Lunar Calendar)

 Venue: Thang Tam Temple – 77 Hoang Hoa Tham Street, Thang Tam Ward, Vung Tau City